Highest1-YearGIC Ratesmaple leaf

 Are TFSA contributions deductible on your tax return?

-TFSA contributions are not tax-deductible from income tax.
+TFSA contributions are not tax-deductible.
 You contribute to the account with after-tax money.
-As a result, there is no need to pay tax on any withdrawals.
+However, the withdrawals are tax-free.

-This is the opposite of an RRSP which allows you to deduct contributions from your income tax.
-However, you need to pay taxes when you withdraw the money with an RRSP.
+This is the opposite of an RRSP, which allows you to deduct contributions from your income tax.
+However, you must pay taxes when you withdraw the money with an RRSP.

 Can you use a TFSA as an emergency fund?